Our Families - Our Guests

 - Other essentials like linens and at times access to clothing closets at their church.

-We provide transportation to and from the host congregations and our day center.
-The day center is where guests make a home-base, wash clothes, take showers, give baths to their children and spend time as a family.
-For our guests, our day center is a home where their mail can come, calls can be made, jobs can be searched and at times rest can be achieved.
+The day is a home-base for the guest.
+They are able to wash clothes, take showers, give baths to their children and spend time as a family.
+For our guests, our day center is a home where they may receive mail, make calls, seek employment, and at times rest.

 - Children and their families are referred to us primarily from Anderson School Districts and other nonprofit organizations.